-If your company has enabled the GDPR settings (which can be found on the Company --> Preferences page), and a data subject submits a request to exercise their right of access, rectification, erasure, or restriction of processing; ClickTime will contact the company's appointed Data Officer and we'll provide the company with the request, and this article to help address the request.
+If your company has enabled the GDPR settings (available on the Company → Preferences page), and a data subject submits a request to exercise their right of access, rectification, erasure, or restriction of processing, ClickTime will contact the company's appointed Data Officer.
+We will then provide the company with the request and this article to help address it.

 The GDPR states that all requests should be addressed within 30 days of receipt.
-Therefore, ClickTime will contact your Data Officer and, if this person is not responsive, we will contact all your ClickTime Administrators, to address the request.
-If the request is not fulfilled by day 26, ClickTime Support will anonymize the personal data before the 30 day deadline.
-This change is not revertible, and it will be immediately reflected in your account.
+Therefore, ClickTime will contact your Data Officer and, if this person is not responsive, we will contact all your ClickTime Administrators to address the request.
+If the request is not fulfilled by day 26, ClickTime Support will anonymize the personal data before the 30-day deadline.
+This change cannot be undone, and it will be immediately reflected in your account.

-ClickTime's definition of personal data is limited to the User's Name and Email Address.
-If you have custom fields that contain personal data, please anonymize (or empty) the custom field when addressing the GDPR rights.
+Important: For GDPR purposes, ClickTime's definition of personal data is limited to the user's name and email address.
+If you have custom fields that contain personal data, please anonymize (or empty) the custom field when addressing GDPR rights.

 Right to Access Personal Data

-Employees can access their personal data by running any of the reports available in the Personal --> My Reports page.
+Employees can access their personal data by running any of the reports detailing their time entries, projects, and other related activities available on the Personal → My Reports page.

 Right to Rectify Personal Data